lienteling is efficiently using information to create intimate customer experiences.

 Long before computers, the famous department store Harrods used a data-based clienteling system.
 The store kept binders of in-depth profiles on customers to suggest products that closely matched customers’ desires.
 If a customer had an upcoming event, seasonal clothing needs, or an outdated wardrobe, Harrod’s knew about it.
 More than 100 years ago, Harrods collected data, offered personalized experiences, and communicated in a natural way.
 If Harrods could do it with binders, there’s no limit to what you can do with today’s technology.

 Small stores have always used clienteling to cater towards their best customers.
 Many small hardware stores keep scribbles of different contractors’ tool types under the cash register.
 My neighborhood florist growing up sent reminder emails when a relative’s birthday was coming up.
 This simple system of writing down occasions for purchases was efficient enough to convince a 16 year-old boy to regularly buy flowers.

-Young brands can set up simple infrastructures to collect data.
+New, young brands can set up simple infrastructures to collect data.
 Many young brands might not believe they have the data outright to employ a clienteling system.
-Instead, they try to recognize customers’ faces in-store and – maybe – match them to online orders.
+Instead, they try to recognize customers’ faces in-store and maybe match them to online orders.

 While notecards and journals might work occasionally, a clear clienteling system is needed to create experiences for customers at scale.
 Every kind of store can have a system for great clienteling.
-Just by asking for emails at check out and in the store, store associates can begin building relationships.
+Just by asking for emails at checkout and in the store, store associates can begin building relationships.
 Taking it a step further and tracking shopping behavior and expressed interest in products, associates can offer recommendations and experiences both online and in-person.